 Speech and Language Therapists (SLTs) play a vital role in assessing and providing therapeutic input for MSA patients with communication, swallowing and voice difficulties.
-Research surrounding the efficacy of speech and language therapy intervention with MSA is still limited and a SLT may only see a few clinical cases over their entire career, due to the rarity of the condition (Schrag et al, 1999).
+Research surrounding the efficacy of speech and language therapy intervention with MSA is still limited and a SLT may only see a few clinical cases over their entire career, due to the rarity of the condition [6].

-A SLT must apply a patient centred and holistic approach when working with this client group (Wenning & Fanciulli, 2014).
-The differential diagnosis of MSA is still problematic and early symptoms can often be likened to those seen in patients with Parkinson¢ disease.
-Both MSA and Parkinson¢ disease present with progressive dysarthria, progressive dysphagia and reduced volume of voice.
-As a result of their similarities, a SLT could consider studies carried out with Parkinson¢ disease patients to help inform their early interventions.
+A SLT must apply a patient centred and holistic approach when working with this client group [7].
+The differential diagnosis of MSA is still problematic and early symptoms can often be likened to those seen in patients with Parkinson's disease.
+Both MSA and Parkinson's disease present with progressive dysarthria, progressive dysphagia and reduced volume of voice.
+As a result of their similarities, a SLT could consider studies carried out with Parkinson's disease patients to help inform their early interventions.

 Family members will often play a key role in supporting interventions, especially towards the advanced stages of the disease.
 They will often be responsible for supporting meal times and encouraging the person to use SLT techniques to aid communication during everyday life.

 Liaison with specialist nurses, physiotherapy, occupational therapy, dietetics, neurology and their medical team will be crucial to ensuring the person receives the right level of care.
-Working as part of a multi-disciplinary team is also a factor that is very important when working with people who have a progressive neurological condition (RCSLT, 2005).
+Working as part of a multi-disciplinary team is also a factor that is very important when working with people who have a progressive neurological condition [8].

-However, people with MSA will often exhibit symptoms of impaired communication or swallowing difficulties much earlier than those with Parkinson¢ disease (Müller et al, 2001).
-Earlier dysphagia symptoms are directly correlated with a generally shorter life expectancy (Müller et al, 2001).
-Once communication, swallowing or voice difficulties emerge, they are also likely to decline more rapidly than those who are diagnosed with Parkinson¢ disease (Fanciulli & Wenning, 2015).
+However, people with MSA will often exhibit symptoms of impaired communication or swallowing difficulties much earlier than those with Parkinson's disease [50].
+Earlier dysphagia symptoms are directly correlated with a generally shorter life expectancy [50].
+Once communication, swallowing or voice difficulties emerge, they are also likely to decline more rapidly than those who are diagnosed with Parkinson's disease [51].
 This can cause distress and requires the Speech and Language Therapist to be able to take an informed approach to carrying out any interventions.
-Reviews may need to be more frequent and as such people with MSA may not be discharged from care depending on their local health authority¢ policies and procedures.
+Reviews may need to be more frequent and as such people with MSA may not be discharged from care depending on their local health authority's policies and procedures.
 It is also important to ensure they know exactly how to contact their Speech and Language Therapist if things suddenly change.